 labels:

-pod-group.scheduling.sigs.k8s.io/name: tf-smoke-gpu # Specify the name of the PodGroup, such as tf-smoke-gpu.
+pod-group.scheduling.sigs.k8s.io/name: tf-smoke-gpu # Name of the PodGroup

-pod-group.scheduling.sigs.k8s.io/min-available: "3" # Set the value to the number of pods created by the job.
+pod-group.scheduling.sigs.k8s.io/min-available: "3" # Total number of pods in the job

 annotations:

-alibabacloud.com/topology-aware-constraint: {\"name\":\"test\",\"required\":{\"topologies\":[{\"key\":\"kubernetes.io/hostname\"}],\"nodeSelectors\":[{\"matchLabels\":{\"test\":\"abc\"}}]}}
+alibabacloud.com/topology-aware-constraint: '{"name":"test","required":{"topologies":[{"key":"kubernetes.io/hostname"}],"nodeSelectors":[{"matchLabels":{"test":"abc"}}]}}'

 {

-"name": "nginx-deployment-basic-69f47fc6db-6****"
+"name": "nginx-deployment-basic-69f47fc6db-6****",

-"ann": "{\"name\": \"test\", \"required\": {\"topologies\":[{\"key\": \"kubernetes.io/hostname\"}], \"nodeSelectors\": [{\"matchLabels\": {\"test\": \"a\"}}]}} "
+"ann": "{\"name\": \"test\", \"required\": {\"topologies\":[{\"key\": \"kubernetes.io/hostname\"}], \"nodeSelectors\": [{\"matchLabels\": {\"test\": \"a\"}}]}}",

 "node": "cn-shenzhen.10.0.2.4"